This page should answer the majority of your questions about our trip.

 Each traveler should be healthy enough to participate in all included walks without assistance.
 If you are unable to keep up, you will be required to make other arrangements at your own expense.

-You will need to handle your own baggage at all times, including carrying it up and down stairs and lifting it onto overhead racks on trains.
+Outside of the cruise, you will need to handle your own baggage, including carrying it up and down stairs and lifting it onto overhead racks on trains.

-This is an independent tour and the tour director is unable to provide special, individual mobility assistance to travelers on tour.
+Optional extensions are independent tours and the Tour Director is unable to provide special, individual mobility assistance to travelers on tour.
 The responsibility of the Tour Director is to ensure the group as a whole enjoys a relaxing and informative journey, and he or she cannot be relied upon to provide ongoing, individualized assistance to any one traveler.

-Winters in France and Germany are generally cold.
+Winters in Europe are generally cold.
 To ensure you are comfortable during outdoor sightseeing, we recommend packing a coat, hat, and gloves, as well as rainwear.
 It's even better if these items are water-resistant or waterproof.

 We also suggest packing lightweight, loose-fitting clothing that can be easily layered.
 A sturdy pair of walking shoes, sneakers, or winter boots is recommended.
 Make sure they are broken in to avoid discomfort.
 We recommend spraying them with waterproof spray to help repel any rain or snow.
 Shoes or boots with thicker soles will keep your feet warmer.

-You will use Euros in France & Germany.
+You will use Euros in Europe, but Hungarian Forint are used in Budapest.
 It can be helpful to order some of the local currency through your local bank so you don’t have to search for a place to withdraw upon arrival.
 I would suggest ordering about $50-100 worth of Euros.
 (Contact your bank for more information.)

 We strongly advise that you take 2 different credit cards from different banks.
 If one card gets denied, lost or stolen, you will want another one to use.
 (FYI-American Express is not accepted as widely as Visa.)